schrolla/ScubaGear/baselines/Example.md

 Any product that meets the requirements outlined in this baseline policy may be used.
 If the agency is using Microsoft Defender, see the following implementation steps for [Shared policy group name between Defender, EXO and Teams](./defender.md#implementation) for additional guidance.
 < Ensure link to appropriate defender implementation section.

+**Example:**
+#### MS.TEAMS.3.1v1 - MS.TEAMS.3.2v1 instructions:
+Any product that meets the requirements outlined in this baseline policy may be used.
+If the agency is using Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation) for additional guidance.

 # Acknowledgements